Tanz0rz/haxe-fmod/extension/functions.md

 ## readfile
 <!-- ReadFile -->
 Cannot be bound.
 It returns a raw wasm heap address, which has no meaning in Haxe.
-StudioSystem.loadBankMemory() loads a bank from bytes you already hold, and CoreSound.fromPcm() plays raw PCM you already hold.
+StudioSystem.loadBankMemory() loads a bank from bytes you already hold, and Sound.fromPcm() plays raw PCM you already hold.

 ## memory_free
 <!-- Memory_Free -->